-The space between the foreskin and the glans is called the preputial space whilst the preputial sphincter of the foreskin, which is the “drawstring” of the acroposthion (the overhang tip of the foreskin) is formed of the temperature sensitive smooth muscle sheath called the dartos muscle.
-The frenulum [Latin: fraenum = bridle] is the membrane which attaches the foreskin to the glans and the shaft of the penis and is a highly erogenous web-like tethering structure on the underside of the glans.
-The foreskin has more blood cells and nerve endings than almost any other skin on the body which makes it the most erogenous zone of the male body.
+The space between the foreskin and the glans is called the preputial space whilst the preputial sphincter of the foreskin, which is the “drawstring” of the acroposthion (the overhang tip of the foreskin), is formed of the temperature sensitive smooth muscle sheath called the dartos muscle.
+The frenulum [Latin: fraenum = bridle] is the membrane which attaches the foreskin to the glans and the shaft of the penis and is a highly erogenous tethering structure on the underside of the glans.
+The foreskin has more blood cells and nerve endings than almost any other skin on the body which makes it one of the most erotogenic zones of the male body.

 The foreskin is laden with nerve endings called Meissner’s corpuscles, which are also found in the frenar band (the Ridged Band) a delicate belt or zone of densely innervated soft ridged, corrugated tissue or ridged bands running from the frenulum around the inside of the foreskin.
-There are around 20,000 (or more if there’s a generous acroposthion) coiled, fine touch mechanoreceptor nerve endings (Meissner’s corpuscles) concentrated in the peaks of the ridges, making them the most important sensory component of the foreskin.
+The foreskin is copiously laden with coiled, fine touch mechanoreceptor nerve endings (Meissner’s corpuscles) concentrated in the peaks of the ridges, making them the most important sensory component of the foreskin.
 Specialized erotogenic nerve endings of several types are encapsulated there including the Vater-Pacinian cells, Merkel’s cells, Krause end-bulbs, nociceptors, and branches of the dorsal nerve and perineal nerve.
 These receptors can feel slight motion and stretch, subtle changes in temperature, and fine gradations in texture that are responsible for the perception of fine variations of touch and pleasure.

-Canadian pathologist and medical researcher Dr John Taylor a pathologist and medical researcher from Canada has undertaken some major, definitive research into the foreskin’s anatomy and what its functions might be.
-While the dense collection of nerve endings in female genitalia (the so-called “g-spot”) had been a focus of research and discussion for some decades already, it wasn’t until the mid-1990s that Dr Taylor published his first study in what he has called the ‘Ridged Band’, which is the ring of deeply corrugated or ridged skin which is situated at the tip of the foreskin.
-When the foreskin is retracted it is the acroposthion that becomes the start of the ridged band.
-Initially, Dr Taylor was interested in studying the foreskin in order to help him make an informed decision about circumcising his own children.
-(Here’s a link to a website dedicated to the Ridged Band) What he found was that the foreskin is actually a highly specialized tissue that is comparable to an eyelid (foreskins are actually used in eyelid replacement surgery).
+Canadian pathologist and medical researcher Dr John Taylor carried out detailed and definitive research into the foreskin’s anatomy and what its functions might be.
+While the dense collection of nerve endings in female genitalia (the so-called “g-spot”) had been a focus of research and discussion for some decades previously, it wasn’t until the mid-1990s that Dr Taylor published his first study in what he has called the ‘Ridged Band’, which is the ring of corrugated or ridged skin which is situated at the tip of the foreskin.
+When the foreskin is retracted it is the acroposthion or the tip of the foreskin that becomes the ridged band.
+Initially, Dr Taylor was interested in studying the foreskin in order to help him make an informed decision about circumcising his own children (Here’s a link to his website dedicated to the Ridged Band).
+What he found was that the foreskin is actually a highly specialized tissue that is comparable to an eyelid (foreskins are actually used in eyelid replacement surgery).
 Dr Taylor says that cutting off the foreskin by circumcision, removes “half of the skin of the penis,” and large amounts of specialized mucosa, which contains specialized nerve endings otherwise known as genital nerve endings, which have been previously mentioned.
-In simple language, according to Dr Taylor’s research, it is a man’s foreskin that is analogous to the clitoris, not the glans or head as is widely believed.
+In simple language, according to Dr Taylor’s research, it is a man’s foreskin that is comparable to the clitoris, not the glans or head as is widely believed.
 According to Martin Novoa, (Bioethics Advisor at Doctors Opposing Circumcision) “The foreskin is not the candy wrapper – it’s the candy”.
-Therefore the foreskin and more specifically the acroposthion is the human male’s powerhouse of blissful, pleasurable sensations.
+Therefore the foreskin and more specifically the acroposthion is potentially the human male’s powerhouse of pleasurably blissful and ecstatic sensations.

 The foreskin may also possess other capabilities and functions which haven’t as yet been identified, recognized or understood.
 Scientists in Europe recently detected Oestrogen receptors in its basal epidermal cells.
 What other, as yet unknown properties and functions does the foreskin hold within its folds?
 More investigative and definitive research is needed to comprehensively understand this evolutionary wonder of nature bestowed upon human males.

-Ken McGrath, Senior Lecturer in Pathology at the Faculty of Health, Auckland University of Technology and Member of the New Zealand Institute of Medical Laboratory Scientists discusses his research into the neural anatomy of the human penis and the physical damages caused by circumcision.
+Ken McGrath, Senior Lecturer in Pathology at the Faculty of Health, Auckland University of Technology and Member of the New Zealand Institute of Medical Laboratory Scientists discusses his research into the neural anatomy of the human penis and the physical damages caused by circumcision